gapurov/claude-code-env-switcher/README.md

   current              Print active env name

 Flags:
-  -e, --env-file <path>  Use a specific claude-code-env-sets.sh for this shell -l, --local            Do not persist the change; only affect current shell
+  -e, --env-file <path>  Use a specific claude-code-env-config.sh for this shell -l, --local            Do not persist the change; only affect current shell
 ```